anshulsc/MirageTVQA/README.md

 @inproceedings{singh2025mirage,
-  title={Lost in Translation and Noise: A Deep Dive into the Failure Modes of VLMs on Real-World Tables}, author={Singh, Anshul and Chaudhary, Rohan and Singh, Gagneet and Kumar, Abhay}, booktitle={AI for Tabular Data Workshop at NeurIPS}, year={2025}
+  title={Lost in Translation and Noise: A Deep Dive into the Failure Modes of VLMs on Real-World Tables}, author={Singh, Anshul and Chaudhary, Rohan and Singh, Gagneet and Kumar, Abhay}, booktitle={AI for Tabular Data Workshop at EurIPS}, year={2025}
 }
 ```